 Apply for the permit when you are in your country of origin or another country outside Sweden in which you are living.
 Fill out the form entitled Application for Residence and Work permit in Sweden for Young People from Australia, Canada, New Zealand and South Korea, no. 155011, and turn it in to a Swedish embassy or consulate general.
-Contact the embassy or consulate general before you hand in your application.
+Before you submit your application you should contact the embassy or consulate-general.
+Contact them primarily through email.

 You will probably be required to pay a fee.

 - copies of the pages of your passport that show personal data, period of validity and whether you have permission to live in countries other than your country of origin

 - a bank statement showing that you can support yourself initially in Sweden

 - a copy of a return ticket or a document showing that you have enough money to buy one

 - a document showing that you have health insurance coverage that is valid in Sweden (unless you are a citizen of Australia)

 Make sure to extend your passport if it is about to expire — you cannot obtain a work permit for longer than your passport´s period of validity.

 If you obtain a permit for more than three months, you will also receive a residence permit card.
 The card, which is proof that you have the right to be in Sweden, contains your photo and fingerprints.
 After you have received your decision and entered Sweden you should book an appointment as soon as possible to submit your fingerprints and be photographed.

 After the decision has been made